Goles Forest is a 420 hectare forest that lies to the west of Draperstown.

 Such activities may include sporting events or educational visits.

-Occasionally there may be restricted access to parts of the forest to facilitate forest operations.
+Occasionally there may be restricted access to parts of the forest to allow for forest operations.
 Please adhere to safety advice on forest signs.

 About this forest